Parametric G-computation for Compatible Indirect Treatment Comparisons with Limited Individual Patient Data: Introduction

 Recently, several simulation studies have been conducted to assess population-adjusted indirect comparisons.\cite{remiro2020methods, cheng2019statistical, hatswell2020effects, phillippo2020assessing} Remiro-Az\'ocar et al. perform a simulation study benchmarking the performance of the typical use of MAIC and STC against the standard ITC for the Cox model and survival outcomes.\cite{remiro2020methods} In this study, MAIC yields unbiased and relatively accurate treatment effect estimates under no failures of assumptions, but the robust sandwich variance may underestimate standard errors where effective sample sizes are small.
 In the simulation scenarios, there is some degree of overlap between the studies' covariate distributions.
 Nevertheless, it is well known that weighting methods like MAIC are highly sensitive to poor overlap, are not asymptotically efficient, and incapable of extrapolation.\cite{phillippo2020assessing, stuart2010matching} With poor overlap, extreme weights may produce unstable treatment effect estimates with high variance.
 A related problem in finite samples is that feasible weighting solutions may not exist\cite{jackson2020alternative} due to separation problems where samples sizes are small and the number of covariates is large.\cite{van2011targeted, neugebauer2005prefer}

-Outcome regression approaches such as STC are appealing as these tend to be more efficient than weighting, providing more stable estimators.\cite{robins1992estimating} This is because they avoid the use of weights and allow model extrapolation.
+Outcome regression approaches such as STC are appealing as these tend to be more efficient than weighting, providing more stable estimators and allowing for model extrapolation.\cite{robins1992estimating, vo2021assessing}.
 We view extrapolation as an advantage because poor overlap, with small effective sample sizes and large percentage reductions in effective sample size, is a pervasive issue in HTA.\cite{phillippo2019population} While extrapolation can also be viewed as a disadvantage if it is not valid, in our case it expands the range of scenarios in which population adjustment can be used.

 The aforementioned simulation study\cite{remiro2020methods} demonstrates that the typical usage of STC, as described by HTA guidance and recommendations,\cite{phillippo2016nice} produces systematically biased estimates of the marginal treatment effect, with inappropriate coverage rates, because it targets a conditional estimand instead.
 With the Cox model and survival outcomes, there is bias because the conditional (log) hazard ratio is non-collapsible.
 In addition, the conditional estimand cannot be combined in any indirect treatment comparison or compared between studies because non-collapsible conditional estimands vary across different covariate adjustment sets.
 This is a recurring problem in meta-analysis.\cite{hauck1998should, daniel2020making}